Maciej1302/ToDo-Django-MR/README.md

 ## Views and API

 The REST API in this application is structured using **Django REST Framework’s Generic Class-Based Views**.
 This setup provides a streamlined way to create CRUD (Create, Read, Update, Delete) functionality for the API endpoints with minimal code while following DRF’s best practices.

-## Database

-The application uses a SQLite database, which is saved as `db.sqlite3` in the project directory.
-The database file is mapped to persist data even when the container restarts.